S3-working-group/s3-practical-guide/content/src/building-organizations/role.md

 **Delegate accountability for a domain to individuals.**

-A role is an area of accountability defined by a domain and assigned to an individual (the **role keeper**), who has autonomy to decide and act within the constraints of the role's domain.
+A role is an area of accountability (a domain) that is delegated to an individual (the **role keeper**), who has autonomy to decide and act within the constraints of the role's domain.

 The role keeper leads in creating a strategy for how to account for their domain, and evolves their strategy in collaboration with the delegator.